-As the weather warms up, allowing a return to outdoor dining, we afternoon tea goers are looking forward to our next tearoom visits, which naturally leads to the question, what to wear?
+We afternoon tea goers are always looking forward to our next tearoom visit, which naturally leads to the question, what to wear?
 Today we’re talking tea fashion for the ladies, from head to toe, including special accessories for a lovely afternoon tea al fresco.

 1. Tea Hat or Fascinator